EIG Conference 2018: Durham

 the Icebreaker and Conference Dinner

-Please all conference attendees feel welcome to come along to the AGM which will be held at 13.45 in the Arnold Wolfendale Lecture Theatre on 14th September, as part of the EIG 2018 Durham conference.
-Important matters on the agenda include; the election of the 2020 Conference Chairperson, call for new members to join the committee, and appointment of someone willing to assist in the organisation and running of the future 1 day meeting event/s.
-Please come along to witness and participate.
+All conference attendees were invited to come along to the AGM which was held at in the Arnold Wolfendale Lecture Theatre on 14th September, as part of the EIG 2018 Durham conference.
+Important matters on the agenda included; the election of the 2020 Conference Chairperson, Now confirmed as Teresa Brown of the BGS.
+Calls for new members to join the committee was made, and appointment of someone willing to assist in the organisation and running of the future 1 day meeting event/s invited.

-- The next EIG 1day meeting is scheduled for 19th June 2019 in Warwickshire, the subject will be Environmental Geoscience and its implications for the extractive sector including Environmental Impact Assessments (EIA's), landscape, restoration, groundwater quality, amongst others.
-The EIG need a volunteer to assist in the organisation of this and future 1 day events.
+The next EIG 1day meeting is scheduled for 19th June 2019 in Warwickshire, the subject is still to be confirmed.
+The EIG is looking for volunteers to assist in the organisation of this and future 1 day events.
 Geoff Walton who has organised events in the past will be 80 next year and would like a younger member of our community to play their part!.